gardhr/cosi/README.md

 Imports a file directly into the current global space.

+`(DEPRECATED)`
 `function sizeof(typename)`

 Returns the size of some native C type.
 If typename contains an asterisk ("\*") then the size of a pointer is returned.
+Note: this function is very inefficient.

+`sizeof_char` Constant for the size of signed/unsigned char.

+`sizeof_short` Constant for the size of signed/unsigned short.

+`sizeof_int` Constant for the size of signed/unsigned int.

+`sizeof_long` Constant for the size of signed/unsigned long.

+`sizeof_float` Constant for the size of a float.

+`sizeof_double` Constant for the size of a double.

+`sizeof_pointer` Constant for the size of a pointer.

 `function get_byte(pointer, index)`